chiel/omni-old/README.md

 # Omni

 Omni is a small frontend-less cms.
-As such, it's aimed at developers to server as a base to be extended with modules.
+As such, it's aimed at developers to serve as a base to be extended with modules.
 These modules can be generic modules which can be re-used between cms', or cms-specific modules.

 Since omni has no frontend, it only has an API which spits out data.
 This separation helps keep the cms clean of cruft and allows the user to use whichever frontend they desire.

-This separation helps keep the cms clean and allows you to use whatever kind of frontend you wish to use.
-There will of course be a boilerplate for the frontend which'll help you kickstart new projects.

 ## Dependencies